Latinx Advocacy Groups Sue To Block Citizenship Data Release By Trump Officials

 "We know that effectively no process was followed," Saenz tells NPR.
 "It was an announcement made in reaction to the president having to abandon his effort to include a citizenship question."

+The Justice Department declined to comment on the lawsuit, according to DOJ spokesperson Kelly Laco.

-NPR has reached out to the Justice Department, Census Bureau and Commerce Department — which oversees the bureau — for comment.
+NPR has also reached out to the Census Bureau and Commerce Department — which oversees the bureau — for comment.

 The complaint was filed with the U.S. District Court in Greenbelt, Md., where earlier this year MALDEF and other groups successfully challenged the Trump administration's attempt to add a citizenship question to the 2020 census.